ifbhack/chatbot/README.md

 ## JSON
-The JSON file should be formatted like this to add new content:
+The JSON file should be formatted like this to add new responses:
 ```json
     {"tag": "NAME OF THE CATEGORY OF RESPONSE",
         "patterns": [TYPES OF INPUTS],